About Ray Zahab

 From ultra marathons to crossing the Sahara and beyond, this journey has been incredibly rewarding in both learning about myself, and in learning that we can truly exceed any limits we think we might have!
-Please scroll to the bottom to read a complete list of races and expeditions!
+Please see below my bio, and at the bottom of the page a list of completed races and expeditions!

 Challenge.
 Distance.
 Discovery